 All workshops are mold-able based on the needs of your community and your desired outcome.
 If you are interested in me providing a workshop or a workshop & performance please contact me so we can beginning planning.
 Words have power and so does creating a collective consciousness and space for us to unpack all the ugly and celebrate all the holy that we are.

-Two tongues, two languages
+Many tongues, many languages

 Where is home?